poetic/meteor-assets/README.md

 ```

 ### Mobile
 When running your meteor project on an ios simulator simply set up your `mobile-config.js` to show both app icons and launch screens at launch.
-Make sure to follow [meteor documentation](http://docs.meteor.com/#/full/mobileconfigjs) to make sure your mobile-config.js file is set up properly.
+Check out [meteor documentation](http://docs.meteor.com/#/full/mobileconfigjs) to make sure your mobile-config.js file is set up properly.
 The generated images should include all those needed for each iPhone size.
 Check out the size guide below for further reference.
 ###### App Icons: private/assets/icon

 ```